-On Wednesday, Chamisa was conspicuous by his absence at State House
+On Wednesday, Chamisa was conspicuous by his absence at State House where political parties that fielded presidential candidates in the July 30, 2018 harmonised elections met Mnangagwa.

 In an interview with this publication on Thursday morning, Chamisa said he did not attend because he believes the dialogue should be between him and Mnangagwa only because he was the only candidate who disputed the results.